XanderF98/Bing-A11y-Overhaul/README.md

 Notes

-All data is synthetic and used for demonstration purposes only No proprietary systems, source code, or internal documentation are included Accessibility principles align broadly with WCAG 2.1/2.2 standards
+All data is synthetic and used for demonstrative purposes only No proprietary systems, source code, or internal documentation are included Accessibility practices align broadly with WCAG 2.1 / 2.2 guidance